catinacanoe/xioxide/README.md

    If you pass `''` (empty string) or `.` as your search pattern, `xioxide` will run in interactive mode.
 In this mode it will filter your config, and allow you to select which item to use with `fzf`.
 If you pass just `.`, in addition to filtering the config according to `<filter_cmd>` `xioxide` will only include items that match the current item, as defined by `<current_cmd>` in the fzf menu.

 vim:ft=markdown

+# roadmap

+  Just features I plan to eventually implement

+## going upwards in item tree

+   for example if we are currently on item `abc ~/alpha/bet/c`, we can use the search pattern `..d` to refer to the item `abd` and `...e` to refer to `ae` would just be a nice qol improvement

+## better installation instructions

+   currently they aren't very descriptive